chmouel/ftp-cloudfs/README.rst

 If you're using just one client the local cache may be fine, but if you're using several connections, configuring an external cache is highly recommended.

 AUTH 2.0
 ========

-By default ftp-cloudfs will use Swift auth 1.0, that is compatible with `Rackspace Cloud Files` and `OpenStack Object Storage` using `swauth`_ auth middleware.
+By default ftp-cloudfs will use Swift auth 1.0, that is compatible with `OpenStack Object Storage` using `swauth`_ auth middleware and Swift implementations such as `Rackspace Cloud Files` or `Memset's Memstore Cloud Storage`.

 Optionally `OpenStack Identity Service 2.0`_ can be used.
 Currently python-keystoneclient is required to use auth 2.0 and it can be enabled with ``keystone-auth`` option.